Aaron98990/ways-of-the-game/restarts.md

 ## Striking the ball at an opponent

-Deliberately throwing (from a throw-in only) or deliberately kicking the ball at an opponent is acceptable if it is not careless, reckless, or using excessive force.
-This includes at a restart, when the ball is in play, and when the ball is out of play.
+Deliberately throwing (from a throw-in only) or deliberately kicking the ball at an opponent is acceptable if it is not careless, reckless, or using excessive force when the ball is in play.
 Striking or attempting to strike an opponent is a direct free kick offense.

 > If a player, while correctly taking a [free kick/throw-in/corner kick], deliberately [kicks/throws] the ball at an opponent in order to play the ball again but not in a careless or reckless manner or using excessive force, the referee allows play to continue.